-If you prefer not to kill the target shrews, you can live trap out existing populations.
-About the same size as the Electrocution Device, the LT3310 should be set in all the same places with the same kind of bait placed in the back of it.
-Place some small dabs at the entrance as well to help get the shrews headed inside.
-However, this trap won’t kill targeted shrews that enter.
-Instead, a door will close behind them trapping them inside.
+If you prefer not to kill any shrews, you can live trap existing populations.
+About the same size as the Electrocution Device, the LT3310 will last many years and is easy to deploy.
+Just set it where activity has been found and place any of the bait listed above in the back of the trap, behind the trip pad.
+Be sue to place small dabs at the entrance to help get the shrews headed inside.

-Once you start trapping out shrews, at some point you will be able to start sealing up holes and doing closure to insure they won’t get back inside.
+Once you start removing shrews, you can then seal entry holes to ensure they won’t get back inside.
 Do this only after you are able to note at least a two week period with no activity in the home.
-At that point it will be safe to say you have removed all that were currently active and can now safely seal any entry points.
+At that point it will be safe to seal entry points.
 Use the Copper Steel Wool described above for small holes along with some caulk and hardware cloth where applicable.

 Part of the exclusion process will be to deactivate their scent trails.
 Like many animals and insects, shrews leave very distinct odor trails where they travel.
 When you remove (trap out) the current population, the shrew scents on and around your home can remain active for 1-2 years.
 This odor is a kind of “calling card” which will attract more shrews to the scent trails.
 Once they arrive and start following the scent, they’ll want to get inside the home and your problem can start all over again.

 Additionally, even if you did successfully close up all routes of entry, the lingering scent trail will be quite powerful many times serving as a “pot of gold” to any inquiring shrew.
-And this pot of gold will be so desirable that the new shrews will do whatever it takes to get inside.
-One female in heat shrew can attract male shrews for years and they’ll do whatever they can to get inside.
+And this pot of gold will be so desirable that the new shrews will at least find your yard to use for nests.
+This will lead to more scent, pheromone and “nasty” shrew odors which in turn will lead to more shrews!
+Just one female shrew in heat can attract male shrews for years!

 Odors left inside the home need to be neutralized too.
 Besides being able to attract more shrews to the structure, shrew odor can be offensive.
-If you have areas that need disinfection due to the extreme pungent odor left by shrews, spray with the N-100 inside or wash down the area with rag or mop.
-This material is enzymal in nature and does a great job of breaking up organic odors like that left by dogs, cats and other animals.
-Just spray it out over the areas where you smell old trails and within a few days the odor scent particles will be broken down and metabolized.
+If you have areas that need disinfection due to the extreme pungent odor left by shrews, spray with the NNz or wash down the area with a rag, sponge or mop.

 Order online and get a 5% discount!
 We ship fast with 99.9% of all orders shipping within 1 business day!!